Jitgitbit/python-exercise-one/comments.md

 >>> import utility.hash_util
 >>> dir(utility.hash_util)
 ---> the dir() command here will show you what python thinks a certain file is exporting !
 Remember, what this file imports will also be listed here !

+NOTE: Why we Need a Private & Public Key Transaction Protection: without it, our transactions are not secure as long as they are not included in a block !